Available on Fab

 The Editor handles PSOs differently than a deployed executable.
 For accurate results:

--gamemode, or a packaged Development build for production-like behavior. - Use
+• Use Standalone Game, -game mode, or a packaged Development build for production-like behavior.

 Troubleshooting FAQ